agsb/minute/docs/keebs.md

  	_T H E A N D_ is better than _E T A N D H_

-The digits, semicolons and commas were grouped together in the same _numeric_ layer.
+The digits, period and comma were grouped together in the same _numeric_ layer.
 The letters q and z were grouped together with other symbols in the _low usage_ layer.

 The letters at _default_ layer occurs in about 75% of all words.
 The letters uses two layers and stay selected until changes.